Gerri Detweiler, March 2, 2022

 What happens if you find your wages garnished without notice?

 In most cases, your employer does not have to specifically notify you before your wages are garnished.
-But you do have rights when it comes to wage garnishment and it’s important to understand those rights.
+But you do have rights when it comes to wage garnishment and it’s important to understand those rights and your options.

 We’ve heard many complaints from people who found out after they got their paychecks that their wages were being garnished.
 Here’s just one of those comments: